Can I Use Niacinamide After An AHA/BHA Peel?

 Essentially, yes, niacinamide can be used after an AHA/BHA peel.
 However, AHAs, BHAs, and niacinamide generally target the same concerns and are all potent ingredients.

-If you are not used to incorporating either AHAs, BHAs, or Niacinamide in your skincare routine, it could cause some added sensitivity or irritation if used all at once.
+If you are not used to incorporating AHAs, BHAs, or Niacinamide into your skincare routine, using them all at once could cause added sensitivity or irritation.

-The best ways to use niacinamide, like The Ordinary’s Niacinamide 10% + Zinc 1% serum, is to work it into the skin after washing away the AHA/BHA chemical peel and waiting for about 30 minutes or so.
+The best way to use niacinamide, like The Ordinary’s Niacinamide 10% + Zinc 1% serum, is to apply it after washing away the AHA/BHA chemical peel and waiting about 30 minutes.

-The waiting period allows the effects of the peeling solution to be absorbed, and the skin is able to calm itself down.
+The waiting period allows the effects of the peeling solution to be absorbed, and the skin can calm itself.

-It also allows the niacinamide serum to have the chance to be thoroughly absorbed into the skin to enhance the skin benefits.
+It also allows the niacinamide serum to be thoroughly absorbed into the skin, enhancing its benefits.

-If your skin is more on the sensitive side already, or if your skin typically isn’t used to these types of ingredients, it helps to alter the days or times when you use the products.
+If your skin is already on the sensitive side or isn’t used to these types of ingredients, it helps to adjust the days or times you use the products.

 By alternating between your niacinamide product and your AHA/BHA solution, or by using the niacinamide in the morning and the AHA/BHA at night.